elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 Let's make our Chat app a little smarter.
 So far, any number of users can run the application in a named `iex` session and start chatting.
 But let's say there is a medium-sized white dog named Moebi who doesn't want to be left out.
 Moebi wants to be included in the Chat app but sadly he does not know how to type, because he is a dog.
 So, we'll teach our `Chat` module to respond to any messages sent to a node named `moebi@localhost` on Moebi's behalf.
 No matter what you say to Moebi, he will respond with `"chicken?"`, because his one true desire is to eat chicken.

-We'll define another version of our `send_message` function that pattern matches on the `recipient` argument.
+We'll define another version of our `send_message/2` function that pattern matches on the `recipient` argument.
 If the recipient is `:moebi@locahost`, we will

 * Grab the name of the current node using `Node.self()`
-* Give the name of the current node, i.e. the sender, to a new function `receive_message_for_moebi`, so that we can send a message _back_ to that node.
+* Give the name of the current node, i.e. the sender, to a new function `receive_message_for_moebi/2`, so that we can send a message _back_ to that node.

 ```elixir
 # lib/chat.ex